 The power consumption of most small fans is around 75 watts.
-While large industrial ceiling fans consume around 1500 watts.
+While large industrial ceiling fans consume around 1,500 watts.
 Hence, a large ceiling fan consumes nearly 20 times of a simple fan.
 In the same energy consumption, you can have 20 small fans.
 But, the area that one large fan covers cannot be covered by dozens of small fans.
-An industrial ceiling fan can cover an area in the range of 630-1,800 square meters depending on the size of the fan.
-In contrast, a small ceiling fan can cover an area around 13-25 square meters or a little more.
+An industrial ceiling fan can cover an area in the range of 630-1,800 square meters, depending on the size of the fan.
+In contrast, a small ceiling fan can cover an area of around 13-25 square meters or a little more.

 Now you can understand that you will need many small fans to cover a huge area.
 You might need around a hundred fans.
 If you install small fans instead of a large fan, then the total wattage of these fans will be much greater than a single large fan.
-Therefore, for a large area, a large ceiling fan is better and economical.
+Therefore, for a large area, a large ceiling fan is better and more economical.

 Indeed, both large and small ceiling fans are excellent for the purpose they are designed for.
 Large fans are economical for a large area as they provide high airflow and cover a large area.
-But they take a huge space.
+But they take up a huge space.
 On the other hand, small ceiling fans are excellent for home use and small areas.
 They have excellent airflow and low power consumption that is suitable for a small area.